Kingofkode/image-filter-project/Docs/UndoRedo.md

-'''// Undo Redo Buttons
+// Undo Redo Buttons
-Button undoButton, redoButton;'''
+Button undoButton, redoButton;

 The above code displays the initialization of both the undo and redo buttons utilizing the class developed for buttons (detailed within the section “Buttons”).